Disney World Tips and Tricks: from a mom’s perspective tips on planning your days at the parks and on a Disney cruise with kids.

 We’ve just come back from a trip to Disney World -several days at the parks, and then a short Disney cruise.
-We had a lovely time, and I thought I’d share a little round-up on some of my thoughts, in case you’re headed that way in the near future.
+We had a lovely time, and I thought I’d share a little round-up on some of my thoughts, and Disney World tips and tricks in case you’re headed that way in the near future.

 - It is enough food, if you’re worried.
 We had the plan where you get one counter service meal, one table service meal, and one snack per day, per person.
-We shared counter service meals, and used some snack credits for breakfasts -warm cinnamon bun and free coffee at the resort was a great way for this momma to start the day!
+Some days we shared counter service meals, and used some snack credits for breakfasts -warm cinnamon bun and free coffee at the resort was a great way for this momma to start the day!

 - We did a little research each night before bed about the best food in each park.
 Most of the recommendations were right on the money.
 Loved the Dole whip float -yum, and the cookie ice cream sandwiches were great and big enough to share (be sure to spend those snack credits wisely!)

 - Other big recommendation that we loved was the caramel corn at Epcot.
 Got one extra to bring home, and almost wished I’d used all of my 8 extra snack credits on this.
 Really good.